robotjatek/XamarinGridBugRepro/readme.md

 I tried to wrap my components inside a stack layout and binded my commands to the stacklayout itself, but its yielded the same result.
 Even an empty stacklayout crashes the app when used in grid with `TouchEvents`.

 What curious is that I can remove any other random element from the `ObservableCollection` it wont crash the app up until that point where the firing element is removed from the grid.
-See  `RemoveLastCommand` in the modelview or the GridRemoveLast tab in the app.
-I'm not even sure if this is a Xamarin or XCT bug, but the fact that the button control acts differently with and without XCT tells me that it is an XCT bug.
+See  `RemoveLastCommand` in the [modelview](https://github.com/robotjatek/XamarinGridBugRepro/blob/master/XamarinGridBug/XamarinGridBug/ViewModel.cs) or the [GridRemoveLast](https://github.com/robotjatek/XamarinGridBugRepro/blob/master/XamarinGridBug/XamarinGridBug/Pages/GridRemoveLast.xaml) tab in the app.
+I'm not even sure if this is a Xamarin or XCT bug or something is fundamentaly wroing in my implementation, but the fact that the button control acts differently with and without XCT tells me that it is an XCT bug.
 Apologies if I'm wrong.

 ![xamarin_boxview_legacy](https://user-images.githubusercontent.com/5225221/136858763-2c168a06-c8e0-4689-a154-4b61aa72f5fc.png)
 ![xamarin_button_fast_renderer](https://user-images.githubusercontent.com/5225221/136858766-2506d309-4f90-4829-aa8d-cdf102415b00.png)